All households should have a Calor Gas heater as an emergency back-up in case of winter disruption to energy supplies.

 It is vital that the correct gas type is used as specified by the manufacturer as the appliances will be designed to use that type of gas.

-Another factor is the gas pressure, Butane and Propane have different operating pressures, there are different regulators for each type of gas cylinder and they ensure that the gas pressure “at the appliance” is exactly as specified by the manufacturer.
+Butane and Propane have different operating pressures, there are different regulators for each type of gas cylinder and they ensure that the gas pressure “at the appliance” is exactly as specified by the manufacturer.

-You must never attempt to switch cylinders or regulators between Propane and Butane appliances as it is extremely dangerous.
+Never attempt to switch cylinders or regulators between Propane and Butane appliances as it is extremely dangerous.

-There are some specialist heaters designed to use both types of fuel if the regulators are changed, always seek advice from your local gas supplier before attempting to change regulators on these appliances.
+There are some specialist heaters designed to use both types of fuel if the regulators are changed, always seek advice from your local bottled gas supplier before attempting to change regulators on these appliances.